 We recommend insulating materials like fiberglass batts or dense pack cellulose for interior walls.
 While these insulations offer less performance than spray foam, interior walls do not require high performance like exterior walls.
 Fiberglass and cellulose also provide more sound control than closed cell spray foam.

 Sound control is often desirable for interior walls, so we recommend using an insulation with better soundproofing performance.
-You’ll also save money on interior wall insulation, since batt insulation tends to be much cheaper than spray foam.
+You’ll also save money on interior wall insulation, since batt insulation tends to be more affordable than spray foam.

 Spray Foam Insulation Is Not The Best Choice For Maximum Sound Control